AWS Lake Formation access control support#

 AWS Lake Formation provides a single place to manage access controls policies.
 You can define security policies that restrict access to data at database, table, column, row and cell levels.

-AWS Lake Formation access control support is only available for catalogs that use the Hive connector because it utilizes the security system of the Hive connector.
+AWS Lake Formation access control support is only available for catalogs that use the Iceberg connector or the Hive connector, which utilizes HDFS file system support.

 Configure AWS Lake Formation#